adamsjoe/SZ_Test/README.md

 ### Skills Tests Description

+The skills suite contains the following tests:

+- should allow a skill to be created
+- should NOT allow a skill to be created which is already existing
+- should allow a skill to be deleted
+- should allow a deleted skill to be recreated
+- should allow a skill to be updated
+- should NOT allow a skill to be updated which does not exist

 #### **should allow a skill to be created**

 This is a basic test to ensure that a skill can be created.